 Watch how this Canadian health organization brings its True North to life.

-When it comes to building out your True North, it pays to look at your current Vision and Mission, and within your industry for examples.
+When building out your true north, look at your current vision and mission and within your industry for examples.

-Combining will initially be difficult, but should inspire everyone towards the end goal.
+Combining will initially be difficult, but it should inspire everyone toward the end goal.

 Don't be afraid to draft, re-draft, and draft again.